pegi3s/auto-p2docking-docs/source/modules_1_ligand_selection.rst

 evoppi_querier
 -------
 This module allows you to retrieve GeneID lists from the EvoPPI databases (http://evoppi.i3s.up.pt).
 It takes as input a GeneID and returns from EvoPPI the corresponding list(s) of interactors, as text files with one GeneID per line.
-The following parameters must be declared, one per line, in a config file, which must be in the input folder of the module:
+The following parameters must be declared, one per line, in a config file, **which must be in the input folder of the module**:

 - evoppi_q_species=
 - evoppi_q_geneid=